“One Battle After Another” wins 6 prizes including best picture at Britain’s BAFTA film awards

 Oscars bellwether

+The British prizes, officially called the EE BAFTA Film Awards, often provide hints about who will win at Hollywood’s Academy Awards, held this year on March 15.
+“Sinners” has a record 16 Oscar nominations, followed by “One Battle After Another” with 13.

-“One Battle” went into the ceremony with 14 nominations, including best picture and acting nods for five of its cast.
-“Sinners” was just behind with 13, while “Hamnet” and the ping-pong odyssey “Marty Supreme” each had 11 nominations.
+“One Battle” went into the BAFTAs ceremony with 14 nominations.
+“Sinners” was just behind with 13, while “Hamnet” had 11.

+Ping-pong odyssey “Marty Supreme” also had 11 nominations but went home empty=handed.

 Guillermo del Toro’s reimagining of “Frankenstein” and Norwegian family drama “ Sentimental Value” each got eight nominations.